SBU-Jonathan/wCDM_training/README.md

 $ python transfer_function_generator.py NMIN NMAX
 ```

-**NOTE**: Since CLASS is being run with high precision, it takes around 1min (in AmyPond) to generate transfers for one cosmology.
+**NOTE**: Since CLASS is being run with high precision, it takes around 1min (in AmyPond) to generate transfers for a single cosmology.

 **NOTE**: The script seems to be leaking memory: each subsequent transfer function calculation occupies more and more memory in the system.
 In AmyPond, I recommend running only 5
 or 6 cosmologies at time.
 I thought Python wasn't supposed to leak memory :(